adamghill/alldjango.com/content/tips/unique-obfuscated-urls-django.md

 **WARNING**

-However, using the an integer in the URL exposes private information about your data that you probably want to keep private.
+However, using an integer in the URL exposes private information about your data that you probably want to keep private.
 It also allows malicious users to easily increment the id to find all the products in your system.

 ```
 Alice sees that a product is located at /products/123.